ddoan0/PlayersTeamsRestApi/README.md

 Deletes a player from a team using the player ID

 # Future Improvements
-1. Use SSL
-2. Consider pulling business logic out of controllers and into services instead
-3. Loosen the exact search queries to allow for partial text matching
+1. Loosen the exact search queries to allow for partial text matching
-4. Add rate limiter
+2. Add rate limiter
-5. Provide caching
+3. Provide caching